 Jessica Murphy writes about online workout logging programs.

 CrossFit founder Greg Glassman says competition is the cornerstone of his challenging workouts.
 Now, software developers have taken CrossFit’s famous whiteboard online, where technology is harnessing competitive energy in new ways.

 Tyler Weir says his application, As RX’d, has made a difference in his own training.

 “One of the most important things in CrossFit is logging your workouts.
-I hit plateaus and… Continue Reading
+I hit… Continue Reading

 This is third part of episode 3 of the Boz and Todd experience.
 It took place at the United States Military Academy at West Point, New York when Boz and Todd visited for a certification seminar on April 25-26, 2009.